VA FileMan V. 22.2 Programmer Manual Banner

 R Required time input.

-S Seconds will be returned.
+S Seconds are returned.

 T Time input is allowed but not required.